Estradiol enanthate: History

-Estradiol enantate was first described, along with a variety of other estradiol esters, by Karl Junkmann of Schering AG in 1953.
-The first clinical study of estradiol enantate and DHPA as a combined injectable contraceptive was conducted in 1964.
+Estradiol enanthate was first described, along with a variety of other estradiol esters, by Karl Junkmann of Schering AG in 1953.
+The first clinical study of estradiol enanthate and DHPA as a combined injectable contraceptive was conducted in 1964.
 The combination was marketed by the mid-1970s.

 Society and culture

 Generic names

 Estradiol enantate is the British English generic name of the medication and its INNM and BANM, while estradiol enanthate is its USAN and American English generic name.
 Its generic names in other languages are as follows: